 We have tried to give you some general information to maintain your furniture but please always follow the manufacturer’s instructions when preparing and applying any products as there are many similar products but with differing application processes and guidelines.

-• About our Teak Products
+About Our Teak Products

 Our solid teak products are crafted from responsibly harvested, plantation grown teak.
 The teak is kiln-dried and using mortise-and-tenon joinery provides superb strength and longevity.